MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 ### Manually register & enroll Surface Hub 3 devices upgraded via Surface Hub 3 Pack

 When you updgrade Surface Hub 2S to Surface Hub 3, a new hardware hash is created.
-To proceed, you first need to manually extract the hardware hash.
+To proceed, you first need to manually extract the hardware hash:

+1. Extract hardware hash during first time setup:

+- During OOBE, press **Ctrl-Shift-D** to bring up the Diagnostics Page.
+From this page, you can export logs to a thumb drive.
+The logs include a CSV file with the hardware hash.

+2. Ensure CSV file meets requirements:

+- Device information in the CSV file where you capture hardware hashes should include: Serial number, Windows product ID, and Hardware hash

 ### Manually register & enroll Surface Hub 2S devices migrated to Teams Rooms on Windows